dojot/docs/source/ops_guide.rst

 Device Management
 -----------------

-This section should describe the steps required to configure a new device on the platform.
+**TODO:** This section should describe the steps required to configure a new device on the platform.
 While this information will also be presented on the user guide, here the idea is to give more focus to the specific infrastructure that has to be managed in order to guarantee the device's authenticity and communication.